buggywhip/blake2_py/README.txt

       - under Python 2.7 the returned digest is a str; under Python 3.3 the digest is a bytes object.
-Neither is a hash object.
+Neither is a pyblake2 hash object.

       - hexdigest() returns a str under Pythons 2.7 and 3.3

       - http://pythonhosted.org/pyblake2/module.html#pyblake2.hash.digest
-        says "Return the digest of the data so far." which implies hashing may be resumed after a digest is retrieved at some arbitrary interim point.
+        says "Return the digest of the data so far" which implies hashing may be resumed after a digest is retrieved at some arbitrary interim point.
 What really happens is that when final() is called, padding is